If you’re wondering what to do in Penang in 3 days, this Penang itinerary will provide all the information you need to help you plan your trip!

 Hotel Chennai by Wink

-I stayed at Hotel Chennai by Wink which is located on Penang Street, right in the center of Georgetown and most of the attractions were within walking distance.
+I stayed at Hotel Chennai by Wink which is located on Penang Street, right in the center of Georgetown and most of the attractions are within walking distance.
 What I loved the most about this hotel is that I could watch both the sunrise and sunset from the rooftop area, which even has a jacuzzi!

 Blue Mansion (Cheong Fatt Tze)

-You can book bus tickets from either Kuala Lumpur or other parts of Malaysia such as Ipoh and Cameron Highlands on easybook.com or busonlineticket.com.
-The bus will drop you off at Sungai Nibong Express Bus Terminal which is located 20 minutes from the center.
-From there, you can take a Grab for about RM 17 (US$ 4.10).
+You can book bus tickets from Kuala Lumpur or other parts of Malaysia such as Ipoh and Cameron Highlands on 12go.asia, Easybook, or BusOnlineTicket.
+The bus will drop you off at Sungai Nibong Express Bus Terminal which is located about 20 minutes from the center.
+From there, you can take a Grab for about US$ 4.

 - Fun things to do in Ipoh

 - Singapore and Malaysia itinerary on a budget